benvaljean/benvaljean.github.io/_posts/2007-05-11-Useful_Sites.markdown

 *See [Rewrite on IIS that actually works](Rewrite_on_IIS_that_actually_works "wikilink")*

-IIS cannot perform rewrite natively but it can do through the use of these plugins:
+IIS6 cannot perform rewrite natively but it can do through the use of these plugins:
 <rss><http://feeds.delicious.com/v2/rss/benyg/iis+rewrite%7Creverse></rss>